Dimfacion/Curse-of-Strahd-Reloaded-FR/Acte II - La Ville d'Ombre/Arc H - The Lost Soul.md

 If Morgantha abandons the players in the windmill attic, they are approached shortly thereafter by Lady Wachter’s **imp**, Majesto, in his invisible **spider** form.
 Majesto whispers the following information to the players:

 * The creatures guarding the players are **dretches**—dull-witted, repulsive demons with an ability to exude a fetid cloud of disgusting green gas when disturbed, which will surely alert the hags if triggered.
 However, the only language they speak is Abyssal, and their sense of hearing is quite poor, allowing the players and Majesto to scheme without the dretches noticing.
 (Majesto, a devil, finds the dretches disgusting and unpleasantly uncivilized.)
-* Lady Wachter, her cultists, and (if he wasn’t captured) [[Non-Player Characters#Victor Vallakovich|Victor]] are hidden in a grove a short ways away from the windmill.
+* Lady Wachter, her cultists, and (if he wasn’t captured) [[Personnages Non-Joueurs#Victor Vallakovich|Victor]] are hidden in a grove a short ways away from the windmill.
 They’re glad to help the players escape if possible, though Lady Wachter isn’t confident in their ability to face the hags in open combat.
 * While he’s here, Majesto is glad to serve as a distraction or helping hand, whichever the players require.
 (Majesto is quite selfish, however, and will refuse any course of action that might lead to his death—despite Lady Wachter’s ability to resummon him—unless the players remind him of their mission to save Stella Wachter and succeed on a DC 15 Charisma (Persuasion) check.)

 Every twenty minutes, two of the six **dretches** guarding the players return to the barrel of ichor and dissolve, whereupon Morgantha knocks on the barrel, summoning them anew, and sends them back to guard the players.
 (This “recycling” process takes approximately five minutes each time.)